rtfcv/pyBrowserSelect/README.md

 Default installation location is `%HOMEPATH%\AppData\Local\pyBrowserSelection\bin`

-If you would like to set this program as a default browser, you will need to additionary write some key/value-s to the registry Sample configuration is in `regentries-sample.reg`.
+If you would like to set this program as a default browser, you will need to additionary write some key/value-s to the registry.
+Sample configuration is in `regentries-sample.reg`.
 Make sure you edit the content to suite your system.
 Usually replacing `PATH_TO_YOUR_INSTALLATION_OF` to your actual